wanitooo/ai-thesis-monorepo/dprnn_tasnet/README.md

 # Inference

-- Have not attempted to run this code at all (Sept 3, 2023)

 ## Conv-TasNet

 You need to modify the default parameters in the test_tasnet.py file, including test files, test models, etc.